faruking/art-gallery/README.md

 ### Useful resources

-- [resource 1](https://leafletjs.com/) - Used this to create an interactive map
+- [leaflet map](https://leafletjs.com/) - Used this to create an interactive map
-- [resource 2](https://stackoverflow.com) - Used this to solve some of the minor problems i was having
+- [stackoverfow](https://stackoverflow.com) - Used this to solve some of the minor problems i was having

 ## Author